 The withdrawal of the German military is a new critical point in Turkish-German relations.
 The decision of Germany was made in connection with the fact that Turkey resolutely refuses to launch German parliamentarians to the military base recently.
 Ankara does not give any intelligible explanations to its refusal, saying only about the peculiarities of the internal situation.
 However, if we look at the development of relations between the two countries in the last two years, everything falls into place.

-In fact, their degradation began last year after the recognition of the Armenian genocide by the German parliament, which Turkey categorically denies.
+In fact, their degradation began last year after the recognition of the Armenian Genocide by the German parliament, which Turkey categorically denies.
 The next blow to the dialogue between the countries was the attempt of a military coup in Turkey.
-President of the country Recep Tayyip Erdogan accused the West of complicity with the organizers of the coup, criticized him, primarily the FRG, for refusing to extradite the alleged conspirators and granting them asylum.
+President of the country Recep Tayyip Erdogan accused the West of complicity in the organizers of the coup, criticized him, primarily the FRG, for refusing to extradite the alleged conspirators and granting them asylum.
 Berlin, like other Western capitals, in turn, accused Erdogan of trying to kill political opponents and establish an authoritarian regime in the country.

 Turks demonstrate a sharp mood